 PGY 1 Year

-The first year of training begins with an orientation in mid-June which presents the basics of emergency care.
+The first year of training begins with a 2-3 week orientation in mid-June which presents the basics of emergency care.
 A full schedule of clinical experience, ACLS, ATLS, PALS and orientation lectures is provided.
 Orientation lectures includes an airway management course, procedure labs, and an introduction to ultrasound.
 We also provide free time and social events to allow new residents to get settled and acquainted.
 Clinical experiences focus on management of critically ill patients in several intensive care settings, obstetrics, utilizing ultrasound in the emergency department, and a heavy emphasis on procedural skills.

 **EMS rotation consists of required ambulance rides and optional air transport rides